 Code Compliance staff will generally respond to potential code violations based on the priority ranking listed below.
 The priority may be adjusted based on available resources or aggravating circumstances.

-Current Planning Services Code Compliance Priorities
+Planning & Development Services Code Compliance Priorities

 Priority 1 Violations